M-Rybalko/pharmacy-stats/README.md

     cd apps/pharmacy-stats-web

-Install the dependencies:

-    npm install

-Run the server:
+Run the app:

     npm run dev

 Now you're good to go!

+***

+## Licence

+Distributed under the MIT License.
+See LICENSE for more information.

 ***